Vinita Voogd -Printmaker

-The public is invited to a meet the artist at a special reception on November 7 from 6 – 9pm during First Thursdays Art Walk in Laguna Beach.
+Explore the art of “Vinita Voogd – Printmaker” at the Festival of Arts satellite gallery foaSOUTH on display now through April 11.
+The exhibit showcases her current work juxtaposed with her prints from the Festival of Arts Permanent Art collection.
+The public is invited to a meet the artist at a special reception on February 6 from 6 – 9pm during First Thursdays Art Walk in Laguna Beach.

 “Vinita’s involvement with a variety of printmaking processes has allowed her to realize a deeper understanding and significance to her artwork,” said exhibit curator Pat Sparkuhl.
 “This exhibit illustrates her quest in developing and creating a unique look that is all her own.”

 Vinita Voogd was born and raised in New Delhi, India and studied fine art at the College of Art, University of Delhi.
 With an interest in Printmaking, she studied with John Paul Jones at UCI for three years after moving to California.
 She has been creating original fine prints since 1982 and has exhibited at the Laguna Beach Festival of Arts for over ten years.
 Vinita’s works are in both private and corporate collections in the United States and abroad and shown extensively throughout in exhibitions including the Laguna Art Museum.